JD Certificate Programs

 Insurance Law and Regulation Certificate

 This program provides students the opportunity to study insurance law in greater depth than available at any other law school, and the Certificate recognizes students who do so.
 UConn School of Law provides the most extensive and sophisticated insurance law curriculum in the United States.
 Through its Insurance Law Center, the Law School offers at least eighteen different insurance law courses each year, along with related courses in banking, securities, compliance, and financial services law.
-Every course is open to JD students and while some require Principles of Insurance as a prerequisite, no other prior background in insurance or insurance law is necessary.
-Most of these courses are taught by adjunct faculty who are experienced practitioners and nationwide experts in their field.
-In addition to its insurance law curriculum, the Center sponsors the student-run Connecticut Insurance Law Journal, hosts conferences each year, participates and sponsors international programs and regulatory training, and supports the largest insurance law collection available at any law school library.
+Every course is open to JD students.

 Learning Outcomes